Vasa (ship): Sails

 Square sails of ships from the time of Vasa were not reefed to reduce the amount of sail area in strong winds.
 An extra piece of sail, called a bonnet was instead fastened to the foot (lower edge) of the fore course in lighter winds.
 (Note: A bonnet could have been fitted to the main course, though this was not usually done and the main course has no provision for one to be fitted in Vasa.
 As noted above, Vasas mizzen did have a bonnet.)
 In stronger winds, instead of reefing, the bonnet was removed.
 Another action in stronger winds was to "half mast" the topsails.
 This involved partially lowering the topsails, which reduced the amount of drive they produced.
 With the sail lower down the topmast, the forces generated were lower down the mast, so putting less tension in the backstays.
 (Note: This method of operating this version of square rig has been demonstrated in the replica of Duyfken, with the technique based on, among other things, extensive research of the paintings of ships from this era.
 The term "half mast" is used by John Narborough, his precise usage being, for example: "it blew so hard that we could not carry out our lower tier of guns, nor our topsails above half mast up.")
 In contrast, the ship's boat sails recovered from the sail room carried reef points and reefing cringles that would be familiar to any modern sailor of a traditionally rigged small boat.
 The reef points consist of short lengths of rope that pass through the fabric of the sail, with the rope locally unlaid so that it can be sewn to the surface of the sail.
 The reef points are used to tie up the unused part of the sail when the reefing cringles become the tack and clew of the reefed sail.
 This is the earliest known archaeological example of reef points.
 (Note: Iconographic information shows reef points being used in ships in early medieval times, but these went out of fashion for larger craft until reefing topsails were introduced in the mid-seventeenth century, followed ultimately by other square sails also having reef points.)

 Chainwales

 The fore starboard chainwale on Vasa.
 The chainwale is the thick plank on the outside of the hull with its edge against the hull.
 The deadeyes of the shrouds are above the chainwale and the chains that transfer the load in the shrouds to the hull are underneath.

-The s on Vasa are positioned above the gunports for the upper gundeck.
+The on Vasa are positioned above the gunports for the upper gundeck.
 This was the typical Dutch arrangement for a ship with two decks until the 1620s.
 Thereafter, Dutch shipyards used a lower attachment point, between the two rows of gunports, as was already done in other European shipyards.